HsuShihHsueh/Machine-Learning-Course/HW03/Readme.md

 Reference: [常用图像处理与数据增强方法合集](https://blog.csdn.net/qq_42951560/article/details/109852790)

-# Ensemble and Cross validation
+# Ensemble and Cross-validation

 <img src='pic/pic_cross.png' width=600px></a>
 [▲ cross validation explain](https://youtu.be/GXLwjQ_O50g?t=457)

-**Q:** The result of prediction may be different in each model.
+**Q:** The result of the prediction may be different in each model.
 How does it solve the ensembling problem?
-In this program, I use voting which is processed by 'sorting the model from high to low according the accuracy.
-And use `scipy.stats.mode()` to find the mode and it choose the eariler index (more close to 0) when the same weight happened'.
+In this program, I use voting which is processed by 'sorting the model from high to low according to the accuracy.
+And use `scipy.stats.mode()` to find the mode and choose the earlier index (more close to 0) when the same weight happened'.

 #### Description of each program
 Using